nandoflorestan/keepluggable/ROADMAP.rst

 ======

 - Add functional tests
-- Maybe use reg instead of subclassing actions?
+- Use reg or events instead of subclassing actions

 Ideas
 =====

+- Integrate with Celery to create image versions in a background task
 - Read EXIF data to fill in date and location, hopefully before the user types these
 - Read other EXIF, IPTC, and XMP metadata in photo files
 - Detect whether an image is already in the store and let the user edit it